 Poodles have had many references in art and literature.
 Dating from the first century found along the shores of the Mediterranean, they portray the Poodle much as it i today.
 Drawings by the German artist Durer establish the breed in the 15th and 16th centuries.
 In the 18th century, it was the principle pet dog in Spain as shown by the artist Goya.
 A favorite subject of artists, the Poodle probably appears in more works of art than any other dog.

 "Until one has loved an animal, part of their soul remains unawakened."

 Lucie and Ellie

-Later in the year, we were very fortunate that Armani became available to us from a show judge and handler to add to our breeding program.
+Later in the year, we were very fortunate that Armani (NOW RETIRED) became available to us from a show judge and handler to add to our breeding program.
 He is absolutely stunning in looks and confirmation, with a very kind and gentle temperament of a quality that we desire to breed with Lucie to produce incredible kids of the same.
 These two were the beginning of our crew from which Sapphire Mountain Miniature & Toy Poodles was born!
 As we are retiring several of our guys and gals in our standard program, and cutting back to just a few in that program, we are very happy and very blessed with the wonderful poodles that we call OURS!

 Thank you for looking at our website and we hope it is helpful in your choice of your next family member.